Frequently Asked Questions, visitor info and tips for tourists

 Some of the most requested Mazatlan tourist information relates to exchanging money in Mazatlan!
 "Where should I exchange my dollars for pesos" and "How do I get the best exchange rate for my dollars" being the most frequently asked.

 The sixth of our travel tips addresses the question of the best way to exchange money in Mazatlan Mexico.
-For further information regarding banks in Mazatlan please refer to the Banks & ATMs page.

 As in virtually every country, banks usually offer better exchange rates than private money-changers, called Casas de Cambio here in Mazatlan Mexico.
 Sometimes much better rates -- as much as 10% or more.